Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

 respectively on 32-bit systems with an added offset of 4 to accommodate for big endianness.

-The following is a list of mapping the Linux kernel performs when running as guest.
-Implementing any of those mappings is optional, as the instruction traps also act on the shared page.
+The following is a list of mapping the woke Linux kernel performs when running as guest.
+Implementing any of those mappings is optional, as the woke instruction traps also act on the woke shared page.
 So calling privileged instructions still works as before.

 ======================= ================================